-LinkedIn Elevate is a feed-based social channel where content can be shared to a feed and then ingested to a CMS via a feed export URL.
-Similar to other social channels such as Salesforce, Hearsay, Hootsuite, and Spredfast, LinkedIn Elevate operates as a feed that you can set up in the Content Marketing Platform (CMP) as a social distribution channel.
+LinkedIn Elevate is a feed-based social channel where you can share content to a feed and then ingest it to a CMS by a feed export URL.
+Like other social channels such as Salesforce, Hearsay, Hootsuite, and Spredfast, LinkedIn Elevate operates as a feed you can set up in the Content Marketing Platform (CMP) as a social distribution channel.

 Create a LinkedIn Elevate feed

-- Scroll to the the LinkedIn Elevate Feed Accounts section and click Add a LinkedIn Elevate Feed Account.
+2. Scroll to the LinkedIn Elevate Feed Accounts section and click Add a LinkedIn Elevate Feed Account.

-- Enter the name of your account and click Create.
-Your new feed displays in the list of LinkedIn Elevate Feed Accounts.
+3. Enter the name of your account and click Create.
+Your feed displays in the list of LinkedIn Elevate Feed Accounts.

 Publish to a LinkedIn Elevate feed